 In Sufism, there are three types of breath as we have already mentioned, but we are going to elaborate on what each entails.
 There is a Sufi initiate by the name of Abdullah Ansari of Herat, who wrote a book called Stations of the Sufi Path, in which he explains some of these principles very beautifully.
 We previously mentioned the present moment or the metaphysical moment, and in this instant, we are working with breath or learning about breath.

-When we study these three types of breath within Sufism, in the Qur’an, within Hebraic Kabbalah as well, we are examining three schools in meditation: introductory, intermediate, and advanced, that structure of Shariah, Tariqah, and Haqiqah and Ma’rifah relate to these principles very beautifully.
+When we study these three types of breath within Sufism, in the Qur’an, within Hebraic Kabbalah as well, we are examining three schools in meditation: introductory, intermediate, and advanced.
+That structure of Shariah, Tariqah, and Haqiqah / Ma’rifah relate to these principles very beautifully.
 There is a correlation there which we will touch upon.

 Abdullah Ansari of Herat states:

 From the field of the Metaphysical Moment the field of Breath is born.
 God, the Most High, says, ‘When he recovered his senses he said: Glory be to You!’
 (7:143).

 So in this excerpt these three types of breath relate to adepts, not beginners.
 Although there is a correlation between the meditative schools of Shariah, Tariqah, and Haqiqah / Ma’rifah.
 In synthesis, this is ethics, meditation or ecstasy, and the highest, spiritual reality.

 The breath of a master of the present moment is not tarnished by ego.
 We have to aspire to this height.
 We do so by learning to understand the stages of this path and also the different qualities of the soul.